 You may also be able to make a claim for any medical expenses, or for loss of earnings incurred as a result of your misdiagnosis.

-For a free consultation and expert personalised advice on your legal situation, speak to one of our medical negligence team without delay.
+For a free consultation and expert personalised advice on your cancer misdiagnosis claim, speak to one of our medical negligence team without delay.